Managed Endpoints API

 POST https://<api-domain>/webxp/s/<project-id>/managed-endpoints/<managed-endpoint-id>

-Full and exact URL of the managed endpoint can be found in the Managed endpoint UI.
+The full and exact URL of the Managed endpoint can be found in the Managed endpoint UI.

 Format of expected request body